XackiGiFF/TapToDo/README.md

 | <code> /t list / ls / l </code>                | Show macros on block.            | `taptodo.command.list`       |

 # License:
 This plugin is licensed under the [Apache License 2.0](/LICENSE)!
-Plugin by Falk, XackiGiFF modificate!
+Plugin by Falk, modificated by XackiGiFF and BlusteryS!

 # How To Use
 ## Variables